10 User Experience (UX) Guidelines to follow in Web Design

 - Telling their network awesome things about you

 Quality content is achieved by making sure it is consistent, credible, connectable and searchable.

 Combining all these elements helps you to build authority with your customers, and with Google.
 The great news is that Dilate has content writers and SEO specialists to complement our web design Perth team.

 10. Mobile-friendly / Mobile-responsive

-Super important.
+Super important user experience guidelines here.
 Mobile-friendly web design is a must-have when you consider your user experience.
 This means not just looking at the visuals, but also looking at the speed at which content can be accessed on any mobile device.

 A lot of websites are built on a desktop or laptop, so you want to ensure that you are checking what the user experience is like on a mobile device (include phones and tablets) before you give your website project the big tick of approval.